nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The wallet initiates a query to the PSP using the `payment_status_uri` to retrieve the current status of the payment.
 9. PSP provides payment status to wallet:
 The PSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
-10. Wallet updates user with payment status:
+10. Wallet shows payment status to user:
 The wallet communicates the payment status to the user, providing confirmation or detailing any errors.
-11. PSP updates user with payment status:
+11. PSP shows payment status to user:
 As an additional step, the PSP also informs the user of the payment status, offering direct confirmation from their side.

 #### Extended PaymentAuth flow